LucientZ/vtubasic/resources/README.md

 # Resources

-This is where things like shaders and other resources used by the app go
+This is where things like shaders and other resources used by the app go.

+DO NOT TOUCH THIS DIRECTORY UNLESS YOU KNOW WHAT YOU'RE DOING